JanaJarecki/cognitivemodels/README.md

 ```

-## Getting Started
+## Getting Started with Behavior Modeling
-You can read a quick introduction to the package in the [ICCM](https://psyarxiv.com/6kb4w/) article; and you can view an example modeling code below.
+You can read a quick introduction to how the algorithms in this package work in the [ICCM](https://psyarxiv.com/6kb4w/) article; and you can go through an example code below.

-_Example._ Let's fit data from a supervised categorization task.
+_Example._ Let's fit data from a supervised categorization task and use the trained model to predict categorizations.

-_Background._ The task had people learn to categorize many lines that differed in two features (size and tilting angle) into two categories, providing feedback about the true category (Nosofsky, 1989).
+_Background._ The categorization task had people learn to categorize many lines that differed in two features (size and tilting angle) into two categories, providing feedback about the true category (Nosofsky, 1989).
 The collected data can be loaded ba running `data(nosofsky1989long)`.
 Let's model data in one condition from this data set called "size".

 _Code._ The syntax below loads the data and sets up the model, it is explained below the code.